telerik/fiddler-jam-docs/extension/capture-options.md

 ### Take screenshots while capturing

 This option will take a screenshot of each user's activities during the capturing process.
-Each screenshot will be added to the ongoing recording as a PNG file.
+Each screenshot is added to the ongoing recording as a PNG file.
 The activities that trigger a screenshot are clickable actions (buttons, links), interactions with forms, etc. By default, **Take screenshots while capturing** is **enabled**.

->important The screenshots are available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
+>tip The screenshots are available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
 A recorded log exported as HAR or opened directly in [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) won't contain screenshots.

+>important The taken screenshots could contain sensitive input data from the recorded tabs (for example, data entered in forms, fields, etc.) visible in the recorded video.
+Please be careful while sharing sensitive logs, including credit card information, passwords, etc., and sharing them only with trusted parties.

 ### Capture console

 When enabled, the capturing includes everything outputted in the developer console, including the log and available stack traces.
 The option is **enabled** by default.

->important The console logs are available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
+>tip The console logs are available only when accessing the recorded log through [the Fiddler Jam portal]({%slug fj-portal%}).
 A recorded log exported as HAR or opened directly in [Fiddler Everywhere](https://www.telerik.com/download/fiddler-everywhere) won't contain console logs.

 ### Mask cookies